We've been featured in:

 You may wish to have the support of a lawyer that specialises in data protection breaches for the claiming process.
 A data breach lawyer may offer to represent your claim under a type of No Win No Fee arrangement known as a Conditional Fee Agreement (CFA).

-Under a CFA, your lawyer generally will not charge upfront for their services.
-They typically won’t ask for you to cover ongoing fees either.
+Under a CFA, your lawyer will not charge upfront for their services.
+They won’t ask for you to cover ongoing fees for their services either.
 If they succeed in recovering compensation, they will take a success fee from your award.
 The amount they can take is limited by the law.
-If your lawyer fails to recover compensation, they usually won’t ask you to pay for their services.
+If your lawyer fails to recover compensation, they won’t ask you to pay for their services.

 If you suffered harm because an email was sent to the wrong address, call our advisors.
 The advice they offer is completely free.
 Additionally, if your personal data was sent to the wrong email address, they can assess your claim’s feasibility.
 If it seems like your claim could reasonably recover compensation, they can put you in touch with our solicitors.